Doctor and Patient

 I know it’s hard to be honest about these complex subjects, but honesty makes me a better doctor and you a better patient.

-Dr. J. Blake Long is an instructor in the Department of Internal Medicine at Wake Forest Baptist Medical Center.
+Dr. J. Blake Long is an assistant professor in the Department of Hospital Medicine at Wake Forest Baptist Medical Center.